evirgen1/website/content/consultancy/index.md

 - Organization briefings/presentations
 - Public lectures/presentations

-Individuals who are interested to get more information, they can visit my company's website. [link](www.evirgenconsultancy.com)
+Individuals who are interested to get more information, they can visit my company's [website](www.evirgenconsultancy.com).

 # Contact